PutYourBeltOn/PutYourBeltOn/README.md

-- 👋 Hi, I’m Belton
+- 👋 Hi, I’m Belton and I am entirely new to the world of coding but am so interested in and more than willing to start the learning process.
 - 👀 I’m interested in learning coding and data analytics.
 - 🌱 I’m currently learning data analytics through the Google-Certified Coursera Certification program.
 - 💞️ I’m looking to collaborate on data analysis.